pedropaulosaraiva/Public-Lighting-Automation-System/README.md

 3. **Slave command switch interrupt** (level-change): triggered by a local manual command on the slave.
 4. **SPI communication interrupt**: used for slave reception when the master polls.
 The master periodically requests sensor data and slave status and may send an `all-off` command.

-> Design note: interrupts ensure that switching-off occurs immediately and is not delayed by the slaves' acquisition/display loop.
+> Note: interrupts ensure that switching-off occurs immediately and is not delayed by the slaves' acquisition/display loop.

 ## Master behavior